 Climate change writer Leigh Ewbank tells Crikey that “carbon pricing is just one policy tool and is of limited use for deploying enabling infrastructure like EV recharging stations.
 While this infrastructure has the potential to decarbonise Australia’s transport,” he argues, “it doesn’t directly reduce carbon and therefore won’t benefit from carbon markets.
 We need government and private sector collaboration and investment to build the foundation for a domestic EV market.”

 Happily, Australia isn’t completely out of the EV loop.
-California-based EV infrastructure company Better Place is off to a head start in Australia — their project Better Place Australia installed their first electric charging station in Canberra last October, on top of plans to start establishing a nationwide EV infrastructure network later this year.
-Through agreements with AGL Energy and Macquarie Capital Group, Better Place Australia plans to raise $AU1 billion toward the network.
+California-based EV infrastructure company Better Place is off to a head start in Australia — its project Better Place Australia installed their first electric charging station in Canberra last October, on top of plans to start establishing a nationwide EV infrastructure network later this year.
+Through agreements with AGL Energy and Macquarie Capital Group, Better Place Australia plans to raise $A1 billion towards the network.
 Yet such seemingly positive developments are not without their uncertainties.
-How will Better Place fare without government assistance — and within what time-frame?
+How will Better Place fare without government assistance — and within what timeframe?
 Are Australian-owned infrastructure companies missing out on a glaring opportunity under their very noses?